 This report summarises the results of the Heritage Lottery Fund’s Output Data survey for Heritage Grants projects.

 Research involving a review of the self-evaluation process and the outcomes achieved by 100 completed Heritage Grants projects which ran between 2008-2013.

 In our latest research study, we focused on the impact of our largest grants – those of £5million or more.

 Interim report from the on-going Our Heritage programme evaluation.

-This report summarises the results of the Heritage Lottery Fund’s Output Data survey for Our Heritage and Your Heritage (and in 2016 Heritage Grants) projects....
+These report summarise the results of the HLF’s Output Data survey for Our Heritage and Your Heritage (and in 2016 Heritage Grants) projects....

 Sharing Heritage is HLF’s smallest grants programme.
 It provides grants of £3,000 - £10,000 for small-scale heritage projects and is aimed primarily at voluntary sector...